spess14/trailblazer-colony-14/PERSONALITEMS.md

      - This is done in mind to avoid security making hypocritical exceptions to items normally considered illegal.

 ### Examples
 - **Allowed**: A small, black, leather notebook with a red ribbon bookmark.
-It is writable, or it can have papers stored inside of it, similar to a folder.
+It is writable, or it can have papers stored inside it, similar to a folder.
 - **Allowed**: A small pendant with a picture of a cat on it.
 It can be opened or closed using a `ToggleItem` interaction.
 - **Allowed**: A keychain that has a small miniature AI core on it.
 The sprite flashes with activity, and it can be turned on and off using a `ToggleItem` interaction.
 The AI core is not inhabitable by any ghost or player.
 - **Allowed**: Any custom instrument (not a Digital Audio Workstation or similar).